-Proposal: Install decoratively styled frames supporting solar panels along various bikeways in Austin.
+Proposal: Install decoratively styled frames supporting solar panels along 20-50 miles of various bikeways in Austin.

 Detail: While the new bike trails look awesome, there is just one step to go to make it perfect, SHADE!
 The freshly planted trees staggered along the bikeway will eventually, in 5-10 years, provide some cover from the intense Summer sun.
 However, they do not cover large stretches or across bridges.
 Trees also block overhead street lights for night time commuting.